nekromant/rumboot-tools/README.md

 Since different chips have different ROM loaders, default baudrates, flash memories and etc., some tools require you either set ChipId explicitly (via -c option) or try their best to guess it from image file header.
 Only newer (rumboot V2 and later) image formats have a dedicated field called chip_id.

-For some board (namely, older RC Module's chip) there's a build of newer bootloader that can be programmed into SPI Flash and NAND and provide booting via newer V2 images as well as UART upload.

 You can either specify chip id via it's number or via platform name, whichever suits you. (`-c 2` and `-c mb7707` do the same).

+For rumboot v2 and later, if the chip id doesn't match the one in silicon, the image is considered invalid

-Thirdparty chips that are used for testing and prototyping always have chip id as 255.
+Thirdparty chips that are used for testing and prototyping always have chip id set as 255.

-The Chip Revision may be used to distinguish different versions of the same chip, if any.
+The chip revision may be used to distinguish different versions of the same chip, if any.
 It is only supported by Rumboot V2 headers and later.
-If Chip Revision of the file you are uploading and the one stored in silicon don't match - you'll get a warning.
+If Chip revision of the file you are uploading and the one stored in silicon don't match - you'll get a warning.

+## EDCL Notes

+### Basic stuff
+Uart is the simplest possible interface for all debugging stuff, but it's also quite slow if you are going to send huge files (e.g. linux kernel, initrd, etc.) Starting with version 0.9.4 rumboot-tools support a side-channel to do data transfers.
+Right now the only possible sidechannel is EDCL.

+EDCL stands for 'Ethernet communications debug link'.
+It provides a way to access physical memory via a special protocol over UDP.
+It exists in all RC Module's chips (except 'basis' platform).
+The protocol has *NO* security at all, so please disable edcl in a production enviroment.
+If you didn't get it, I'll write it in *bold*:

+*NEVER ENABLE EDCL IN A PRODUCTION ENVIRONMENT*

+### Seting up

+EDCL IP and MAC adresses are hardcoded in silicon.
+Therefore putting several same chips in one LAN is not likely to work.
+The recommended setup is a dedicated network interface directly connected to the target board. the interface should have an IP _192.168.0.1_ netmask _255.255.0.0_

+After the interface setup is done, just add _-e_ option for xrun/xflash and enjoy

+### ARP Bugs and workarounds

+Some old chips have an invalid IP set as 192.168.0.0.
+The OS will discard ARP replies as invalid.
+However since EDCL only checks mac, we can set a static ARP record.
+The xrun does that automatically when needed using sudo/runas on linux/windows respectively.
+If a static record exists, no static record is added.

+### IP clash bug and workarounds

+Okay, so despite the warning above, you want to use several different chips in the same LAN and noticed that different chips (e.g. mm7705 and oi10) have the same IP, though MACs are unique.
+There's a special flag called
+--force-static-arp that make xrun/xflash always drop arp existing records (if any) and add proper ones.
+Just note that this usage case is 'officially' unsupported.

 ## Requirements